RESULTS!!!

 • A welcome reception on Friday and a celebratory BBQ dinner on Saturday.

 • Free camping at a nearby historic stone site!
+Reach out to russell@drystone.org for more information on that

 • Opportunities for DSC and DSWA certification, pending confirmation.